How This Tech Company Keeps Up With Their Multi-Billion Dollar Clients.

 Accounts receivable factoring, typically just known as factoring, is a practice where a company sells its accounts receivable to another business in exchange for cash.

-This is very similar to factoring, the major difference being that the supplier is involved in the collection process.
+Invoice discounting is very similar to factoring, with the major difference being that the supplier is involved in the collection process.
 The debtor may not be aware of the fact that third-party financing was used.
 This type of funding ensures discretion.

 To have a high turnover rate, you need to be able to issue credits efficiently and collect your cash within a reasonable time frame.
 Taking care of this problem is a critical component of having a healthy and successful business.